Paragangliomas of the head and neck

 Clinical presentation will depend on location.

-When involving the middle ear cavity, the tumour may grow large and extend into the external ear: these may present with pulsatile tinnitus, cranial nerve palsies (typically IX-XI, Vernet syndrome), or conductive hearing loss.
+When involving the middle ear cavity, the tumor may grow large and extend into the external ear: these may present with pulsatile tinnitus, cranial nerve palsies (typically IX-XI, Vernet syndrome), or conductive hearing loss.
 Direct otoscopic examination may reveal a retrotympanic vascular mass.

 In the neck, the patient may present with a local mass.